-Click here.
-Copyright is the literal translation of ‘right to copy’ and means exactly what it sounds like it does.
+Copyright is a literal contraction of the phrase ‘right to copy’ and means exactly what it sounds like it does.
 Copyright protects developers of creative works such as books, articles, music, movies, photography, artwork and even sounds from any unauthorized copying, reproduction or re-distribution of their work.
-On the internet, it should protect you from blog content scraping and people copying logos (but experience has shown that this assumed ‘protection’ is often ignored by unscrupulous webmasters who use logo raiding & scraping to populate their sites with your content.)
+On the internet, it should protect you from blog content scraping and people copying your logo (but experience has shown that this assumed ‘protection’ is often ignored by unscrupulous webmasters who use logo raiding & claims of “fair use” to populate their sites with your content.)
 There are some complex areas of copyright – the notion of fair use is one – but we can certainly go over some basic basics without 15 pages of legalese.

-You may have heard about the so-called Poor Man’s Copyright, that is, using the US Post Office as a method of copyrighting your artwork, and I suppose in context, your spanking new company logo.
+You may have heard about the so-called Poor Man’s Copyright which is pretty-much using the US Post Office as a method of copyrighting your artwork, and I suppose in this context, your spanking new logo.
 It often pops up on design forums as designers advise each other on methods (short of hiring a lawyer) of protecting this or that artwork and is given as free advice by well-intentioned people who, alas, have no idea what they’re talking about.

-Breathtakingly simple actually – you can send a registered letter to yourself in an unsealed envelope, and then place whatever you want in the envelope and then seal it.
-Any lawyer worth their salt could argue this in court and if a “poor man’s copyright” claim is all you got, your ownership rights are sunk.
+Here’s the thing – you can send a registered letter to yourself in an unsealed envelope, and then place whatever you want in the envelope and then seal it.
+Any lawyer worth their salt would argue this in court and if a “poor man’s copyright” claim is all you got, your ownership rights are sunk.
 It’s highly unlikely that any judge would be willing to accept this as evidence of anything other than your ability to send a letter to your home address.
 Here’s what the US Copyright Office has to say on the matter in their series of copyright FAQs –

 Guess that settles that.

-There are other methods of proving copyright and more importantly date of claim – publication in a dated periodical (newspaper, magazine, etc) for example – and every use of your artwork creates additional ownership rights and the ability to prove when you created the artwork (ie: before the person who ripped it).
+There are other methods of proving copyright and more importantly date of claim – publication in a dated periodical (newspaper, magazine, etc) is one of the best.
+Every use of your artwork creates additional ownership rights and the ability to prove when you created the artwork (ie: before the person who ripped it off.)
 You can also register your artwork with the USPTO which costs a few bucks, and can take some time (currently – 16 months to get the notice back) but it is prima facie evidence that you are claiming copyright and when you claimed it.